healthykitchen101/healthykitchen101.com/blenders/reviews/linkchef/linkchef-hand-blender-800w.md

 We used the LINKchef to puree a mixture of pumpkin, carrot, and celery for 30 seconds.
 The resulting puree appeared visually uniform, but post-straining revealed small unprocessed vegetable pieces.
 We deem this performance is generally fine for home cooking like soups, stews, or baby food, but it doesn't achieve the ultra-smooth texture required for professional culinary standards.

-Should you be looking for alternatives capable of finer pureeing, consider options like the [Vitamix 5-speed](https://healthykitchen101.com/blenders/reviews/vitamix/vitamix-immersion-blender/), [Braun MultiQuick-5](https://healthykitchen101.com/blenders/reviews/braun/braun-multiquick-5-blender/), or the [Ninja Foodi](https://healthykitchen101.com/blenders/reviews/ninja/ninja-foodi-ci101-power-mixer-system/).
+Should you be looking for [greater alternatives](https://healthykitchen101.com/blenders/reviews/best/), consider options like the [Vitamix 5-speed](https://healthykitchen101.com/blenders/reviews/vitamix/vitamix-immersion-blender/), [Braun MultiQuick-5](https://healthykitchen101.com/blenders/reviews/braun/braun-multiquick-5-blender/), or the [Ninja Foodi](https://healthykitchen101.com/blenders/reviews/ninja/ninja-foodi-ci101-power-mixer-system/).

 ### Smoothie